$100 Invested In This Stock 10 Years Ago Would Be Worth $600 Today - Benzinga

-Edwards Lifesciences EW has outperformed the market over the past 10 years by 7.85% on an annualized basis producing an average annual return of 18.65%.
-Currently, Edwards Lifesciences has a market capitalization of $59.55 billion.
+Lowe's Companies LOW has outperformed the market over the past 10 years by 9.63% on an annualized basis producing an average annual return of 20.35%.
+Currently, Lowe's Companies has a market capitalization of $112.47 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.